peter-indeelabs/AWS-openfoam/README.md

 This is set-up so user can tail log files from CFD output files and monitor the runs (Do not submit job manually from session manager).

-The following commands are useful:
+1. Select the instance and start the session <br/>

-- List containers <br/>
+2. List the containers ID by typing the following commands <br/>

 ```
 sudo docker ps
 ```
+3. Copy the container ID, xxx <br/>

-- Run docker exec on a running container <br/>
+4. Run docker exec on a running container <br/>
 ```
 sudo docker exec -it xxx /bin/bash
 ```
+5. cd /fsx

 # Step 6: Create Remote GPU Machine for post-processing

 ### Step 6a: Set-up GPU instance on EC2